 I was the (insert your title here) at (company).
 But don't let the title fool you: I built the PR program from scratch starting in (year) as the company's first departmental hire.
 By the time I left in (year), (I accomplished this which meant $$, %, or something significant).
 I left (company) to (reason for leaving) and ....

 I've attached my resume and would like to learn more about the position.
 Please let me know if you're interested in speaking further.
 I can be reached at _____.

 The accomplishment and the three bullet points should be address some of the requirements or challenges you might face in the position.

 Customization and personalization are the keys to writing effective cover letters.
 While your cover letter may include some of the same material, it needs to be changed for each individual position.
+If you are an accountant in New York and you're moving to Canada, you'd naturally want to highlight the fact that you're familiar with a Canadian professional tax software package since there are obviously going to be differences in systems from country to country.
 A job search is a job in itself and requires some extra effort for each position for which you apply.
 Blanket cover letters reek of laziness and do little to set you apart from your competition, so don't go there with your intro.

 Do you think cover letters are always necessary?